Accessibility

 You speak at your own pace, as you would in conversation.
 The AI corrects spelling, grammar, and punctuation.
 You get polished text without the effort of writing.

-Speed: a decisive advantage
+Speed: a real advantage

 How to use Fast Dictate: one of the best apps for dyslexia